About Harp Studies at Guildhall

 Venues include the Barbican Centre, St John’s Smith Square, LSO St Lukes, Wigmore Hall, the Museum of London, the National Portrait Gallery, the Wallace Collection, St George’s Hanover Square, St Giles Cripplegate, St Sepulchre’s, St Olave’s, HM Treasury, St Benet’s, Christ Church Spitalfields as well as the in-house Music Hall, Silk Street Theatre, Lecture Recital Room, and the fantastic facilities of Milton Court.

 Guildhall School owns a wide array of harps, with instruments from the Middle Ages to the latest electro-acoustic harp.
-There are nine pedal harps, plus access to an antique Gothic Erard and a single-action Erard.
+There are ten pedal harps, plus access to an antique Gothic Erard and a single-action Erard.

 The School also owns a Medieval harp, a Gothic Renaissance harp, a large Italian Baroque triple harp, and a Camac Blue electric harp.
 Students have exclusive use of the harp room for solo and group work, and another harp practice room is available in the Annexe.